How to build a website like Amazon without coding

 Here are some insights to identify a marketplace idea like Amazon’s:

-- Consider verticals or niches not well served by Amazon's marketplace.
-Look for categories that have consistently poor reviews, listings lacking detailed information, or long delivery times.
+• Consider verticals or niches not well served by Amazon’s marketplace: Look for categories with consistently poor reviews, listings lacking detailed information, or long delivery times.
 These pain points are potential areas for creating a better and more curated marketplace focused on better service.

 Like Amazon, your marketplace should:

-There are generally six different business models online marketplaces use:
+There are generally six different business models that online marketplaces use:

 Amazon’s marketplace follows a commission-based model.
 They generate revenue by charging third-party sellers a fee for each product they sell on the marketplace.